armin-pfaeffle/sass-autocompile/README.md

 #### **Notifications**
 This options allows you to decide which feedback you want to see when SASS files are compiled: notification and/or panel.
 **Panel**: The panel is shown at the bottom of the editor.
 When starting the compilation it's only a small header with a throbber.
-After compiliation a success or error message is shown with reference to the CSS file, or on error the SCSS file.
+After compiliation a success or error message is shown with reference to the CSS file, or on error the SASS file.
 By clicking on the message you can access the CSS or error file.
 **Notification**: The default atom notifications are used for output.
 *__Default__: Panel*